Jun-Jiang03/crude_oil_prediction/README.md

 #### How to Train the Model

-Open the Jupyter Notebook (Explore and training model.ipynb).
+Open the Jupyter Notebook (Explore and training model_interest_rates.ipynb).
 Run the data preprocessing steps.
 Train multiple linear regression models and compare R² scores.
 Save the best-performing model.